ablanco1950/LicensePlateImage_ThresholdFiltered/README.md

 The tests have been carried out on a computer with Windows11

-You must have the corresponding packages installed.
+Must installed the packages corresponding to :

 import pytesseract

 import numpy as np

 import cv2

 matter you

 import re

 It is convenient to have Spyder installed for the execution of the program and Anaconda for the installation of the aforementioned packages from the cmd.exe option